 Once you have received a sufficient number of responses and the campaign has ended, you will have to process the data received.
 Think in advance about the type of responses you expect, the format, interfaces and tools you plan to use to present the results.

 Make your questionnaire unique and recognisable!

 Under Users, you can enter a mini logo and web address for your profile, which will then appear at the top of each worksheet, indicating who the owner of the questionnaire is.
 You can also customise the worksheets with individual background images.
+We can also apply the colour of our brand instead of the default blue colour of PARTIMAP.
 Keep it simple, clean and coherent!